-Get Transcript by MAIL.
+2. Get Transcript by MAIL.
 This request will result in the IRS mailing a paper transcript to the address on file with the IRS.
 Unless the tax filer has formally changed their address with the IRS (through the IRS change of address processes), the address on file with the IRS is the one used on the individual's last filed tax return.

 Telephone Request.
 1-800-908-9946.
-Paper Request Form IRS Form 4506T-EZ or IRS Form 4506-T. Use the Social Security Number (or the IRS individual taxpayer identification number) and date of birth of the first person listed on the 2018 IRS income tax return, and the address on file with the IRS (normally this will be the address used on the 2018 IRS income tax return).
+Paper Request Form IRS Form 4506T-EZ or IRS Form 4506-T. Use the Social Security Number (or the IRS individual taxpayer identification number) and date of birth of the first person listed on the applicable year of the IRS income tax return, and the address on file with the IRS (normally this will be the address used on the applicable year of the IRS income tax return).

-NOTE: It can take up to 30 days for the IRS to process your request by mail.
-Please plan accordingly.

-NOTE: If the student (and parents, if applicable) earned income from work and were not required to file a federal tax return, the Financial Aid Office will need a copy of 2018 W-2 form(s), which the student/parents can request directly from the IRS if copies aren't available.
+- NOTE: It can take up to 30 days for the IRS to process your request by mail.
+Please plan accordingly. - NOTE: If the student (and parents, if applicable) earned income from work and were not required to file a federal tax return, the Financial Aid Office will need a copy of applicable tax year W-2 form(s), which the student/parents can request directly from the IRS if copies aren't available.
 Request a Wage & Income Transcript.

-OR - Submit a signed copy of your 2018 income tax return and applicable schedules.
+OR - Submit a signed copy of your applicable tax year income tax return and applicable schedules.